noman9568/Role-Permission-Based-Authorization-System/README.md

-# Customer Relationship Management (CRM) / HRMS System
+# Role and Permission Based Authorization System

-A role-based CRM/HRMS web application designed to manage users, departments, and organizational access efficiently.
+A role-based web application designed to manage users, departments, and organizational access efficiently.
 The system supports hierarchical roles and secure workflows, similar to real-world enterprise admin panels.

 ---